4pplet/SHKB/README.md

 - Per port current limit on each downstream port using MIC2026-2
 - Drop-in replacement for the OG controller

-## Future work - Full (USB3.1)
-- Update rotations of component to match JLC.
-- Add a write protect header/solderjumper for write protect of the EEPROM.

 ## Future work - Lite (USB2.0)
 - Possibly add the option for USB-C with a USB-C daughterboard/PCB.